MojosBeans100/MS4-spaceport/README.md

 ### Site User Stories

 ## User Stories Strategy
 Epics were defined based on the main functions the website was expected to have, which mostly revolved around the main CRUD functions of the database.
 These Epics were refined into smaller User Stories, which could then be broken down into manageable tasks for the developer to complete within the current project iteration.
+User acceptance criteria was determined for each Epic/User Story.
 See all [project iterations/boards](https://github.com/MojosBeans100/ms4-spaceport/projects).

 The User Stories were designated a priority label to complete within the iteration.
 The main CRUD functions were assigned a 'must-have' label.
 User Stories which were deemed beneficial but not a priority were assigned a 'should-have' label.